-Grahame, aka the Seaweed Man, is one of a group of people who, through the 70s, 80s and 90s, never let go of their organic/permie/regenerative dream for a better way of farming.
+Grahame, The Seaweed Man, is one of a group of people who watched the rise of chemical and industrial farming through the second half of the last century, but never let go of their dream for a better way of growing.
 That group includes Alex Podolinski (biodynamic), Bill Mollison (permaculture) and PA Yeomans, the father of Keyline farming.

-If you've been following our blog for a while you would have read this one which is about our family's epic migration from SA to Far North Queensland, and our visit to the Wallace brothers' farms.
+If you've been following our blog for a while you would have read this one which is about our family's epic migration from South Australia to Far North Queensland, and our visit to the Wallace brothers' farms.

 That week we spent at their farms in the Keiwa Valley changed all of our lives.
 It was there that Grahame was first introduced to Seaweed as a farming input, and there that he met PA Yeomans.